input-output-hk/catalyst-core/src/chain-wallet-libs/README.md

 are the core elements and offer prime support for all the different `bindings` implemented in the `bindings` directory.

+For the Cordova plugin, check out the [readme in the plugin's directory](bindings/wallet-cordova/README.md).

 ## Code formatting

 In order to avoid long lasting discussions and arguments about how code should